giuliavezzani/giuliavezzani_old.github.io/index.md

 ---

 # Who I am

-I’m an **automation engineer**, eager to improve my knowledge in **humanoid robotics** and to give a personal contribution to the research.
-My work and my studies are motivated by personal achievements as well as my passion on robotics.
-During my study and my research experience, I showed an excellent capability of reaching goals by working on individual basis and teaming up with my collegues.
+I am a **PhD student** in humanoid robotics, with **automation engineering** background and three year **research experience**.

+My current position and my past studies have taught me how to solve challenging problems, quickly develop new skills, team up with people with different backgrounds and supervise and manage research activity of other students.
+In my future employments, I am eager to keep giving my personal contribution to research in humanoid robotics and AI.
 I feel dealing with challenging problems very exciting and thus I am very prone to work hard and find suitable solutions.

 # 6 facts about me
-- _Automation engineer_, with one year experience on the humanoid robot _iCub_.
+- Automation engineer, with three year experience in _**humanoid robotics**_.
-- Considerable theoretical background in automation and _Bayesian filtering_.
-- Proven _**C++** skills_, with a good knowledge of YARP and iCub libraries.
+- Three year _**C++** skills_, with a good knowledge of YARP and iCub libraries.
+- Background: _Robotics_, _Bayesian filtering_, _Optimization_ and _**Deep Reinforcement Learning**_.
-- 3 years experience on _**Linux**_-based systems.
+- Four years experience on _**Linux**_-based systems.
 - _Hardware experience_ with the humanoid robotic platform **iCub**.
-- Main interests in _humanoid robotics_: **grasping**, **localization**, **manipulation**, perception, vision and 3D object modeling.
+- Main interests: **Grasping**, Localization,  **Perception**,  3D object modeling and **Deep Reinforcement Learning**.

 # Short bio